isomerpages/agd-corp/_careers-at-agd/Life at AGD/Growth and Development.md

 third_nav_title: Life at AGD
 variant: tiptap
 ---
-<h1>Career Development Framework</h1>
+<h1>Growth and  Development </h1>
+<p></p>
-<p>We have put in place an integrated career development framework aimed
+<p>We have put in place an integrated learning and development framework
-at developing the professional competencies of our officers and strengthening our career value proposition as an employer.
+aimed at developing the professional competencies of our officers and strengthening our career value proposition as an employer.
 The framework underpins our commitment to nurture our people to their fullest potential.</p>
 <p></p>